Caretakers of the past, stewards of the future

 the hardy pioneers of all faiths from all the early copper mines that

 One of the most memorable and peaceful parts of your visit to Central Mine should be a walk in The Central Memorial Garden located directly across the street from the visitor's Center.
 While the Central Mine site is open year-round the Visitors Center is open from mid-June through early October.
 Please respect the privacy of dwelling occupants when touring the mine site.

 (Photo: We have a group of Master gardeners who maintain the Memorial Garden at Central.)

 Hours & Admission- The Central Mine Visitor's Center and display homes are open from mid-June to early October.
-There is no admission fee for this museum however a donation is appreciated.
+The 2021 opening date is expected to be June 21st.
+Hours are 9 AM - 5 PM daily.
+There is no admission fee for this museum, however, a donation is appreciated.

 Location- The Central Mine Visitor's Center, shown above, is about 5 miles northeast of Phoenix, just north of the intersection of US 41 and the Central-Gratiot Lake Roads intersection.
 GPS: N 47 24.346 W 88 12.025, Decimal Degrees: 47.40577, -88.20042